McAllister-NOAA/BLAST_dateFiltering/README.md

 ## Files

-1. Example work flow.
+1. Example workflow.
 2. btab_date_manipulations.pl – Remove blast hits in btab file based on reference database.
 3. reformat_blast.R – Reformat blast output to choose best hit longer than user-specified cutoff.
 4. ASV_depth_calculation.pl – Calculates depths of taxonomic inference.
 5. reference_databases – Example pre-calculated reference databases from prior OME runs.

-## Work flow
+## Workflow
-The work flow for this processing progresses through the following steps:
+The workflow for this processing progresses through the following steps:
 1. Download date information from NCBI for all blast hit accessions.
 2. Run btab_date_manipulations.pl iteratively to first develop the Reference Date/Accession Database for gene of interest.
 When complete, no MissingDate_Accessions.txt will be created for follow up.
 3. Reformat the btab file to choose the best blast hits.